top of page

 Cranberry preview

-Wenner, a Clarion recruit, sports a 115-20 career record.
+Senior Dalton Wenner, a Clarion recruit, headed the Berries.
+He entered the season with a 115-20 career record.

 He's a three-time state medalist and District 9 champ and a two-time regional winner.
-His record last season was 42-8.

 Brooks Bialo, an Oil City student in the Cranberry co-op, won the 80-pound title in the 8 and under age group in Super 32 tournament in North Carolina on Oct.
 17. He pinned his opponent in the finals.
 Varsity teammate Dalton Wenner posted a 4-2 record at 132 pounds